Buster Adams

-Elvin Clark "Buster" Adams (June 24, 1915 – September 1, 1990) was a major league outfielder for the St. Louis Cardinals and Philadelphia Phillies in 1939 and between 1943 and 1947.
+Elvin Clark "Buster" Adams (June 24, 1915 – September 1, 1990) was an American major league outfielder for the St. Louis Cardinals and Philadelphia Phillies in 1939 and between 1943 and 1947.

 Early life

 Adams was born in 1915 in Trinidad, Colorado.
 He graduated from Bisbee High School in Bisbee, Arizona, in 1935.
 He spent a year playing in the Western Association before moving to the Pacific Coast League (PCL) for the 1936 season.

 Early professional career

 In 1936, Adams began playing for the Sacramento Solons of the PCL; he played in the PCL off-and-on for the next 16 seasons.
 When Adams broke his leg during the 1936 season, he had been leading the PCL in stolen bases, but he missed much of the season with that injury.
 Adams was in spring training with the St. Louis Cardinals in March 1939 when his jaw was fractured after he was struck with a thrown ball.
 He still made his major league debut on April 27, 1939 for the Cardinals, but appeared in only two games that season.
 He was cut in early May.

 In May 1941, Alan Ward of the Oakland Tribune wrote that Adams had been playing with a stomach illness for a couple of seasons.
 He was hitting .423 for the Sacramento Solons at the time.
 Adams finished the season with a .285 batting average in 1941 and then hit .309 the next season.